What Is Productivity?

 5) Use Special Tools

 From time management to CRM software, a lot of tools out there are designed to increase productivity.
 However, there are some that might not be as obvious at first sight.
 One such tool is Audext, audio to text converter meant to tailor to everyone’s needs, especially those who deal with a lot of audio content.
 For example, a student could use it for the transcription of video lectures for the purpose of extracting the important details and collecting notes.
+Attractive PowerPoint templates are another great tool for increasing productivity as they help create impactful business presentations in quickly without having to create one from scratch.

 Another large productivity boost is Audext’s seven minutes per audio hour standard, which is 200 times more efficient than other manual methods.
-This means that you can fit in a countless amount of additional work, while the tool automatically does the rest for you
+This means that you can fit in a countless amount of additional work, while the tool automatically does the rest for you.

 6) Develop a Morning Routine